Table of Contents

 The customer may still attend meetings.
 Usage may remain acceptable.
 Sentiment may appear positive.
 Yet critical progression moments never actually occurred.

-And eventually the renewal becomes vulnerable.
+And eventually the renewal became vulnerable.

 This book introduces a different way of thinking about the post-sale.
 It argues that retention behaves much more like a pipeline than most organizations realize.